 Secondly, look at your new deck options.
 Many imported tropical species are from non-sustainable sources, or from dubious supply sources.
 We recommend Forest Stewardship Council® (FSC®) certified wood products, and of course we suggest our own Abodo Decking Timber range – which is FSC® certified, locally made and utilises arsenic and chrome free preservatives.
 You can also have them pre-finished or pre-oiled in natural plant based oils.

 We’d suggest you stay away from CCA treated wood for decking applications.
 Although it’s not proven that CCA is dangerous to humans in these uses, its better to err on the side of caution when chemicals are involved.

 The next question is fixing

-> Should you nail or screw your deck down?
+Should you nail or screw your deck down?
 We always recommend screw.
-Screws have better hold down and can be removed and re-fixed easily without damage to decking boards.
-However, you should be specific about the type of screw you use.
-We suggest a stainless-steel screw, like the Abodo Decking Screw or the German Spax brand, these are quality products specifically designed for decking.
+Screws have better hold down, and can be removed and re-fixed easily without damage to decking boards.
+However you should be pretty specific about the type of screw you use.
+We’s suggest a stainless steel screw, like the Abodo Decking Screw or the German Spax brand, these are quality products specifically designed for decking.

-> Yes, screw is more expensive than nails but give you a better deck for longer.
+Yes, screw are more expensive than nails but give you a better deck for longer.
 And less nail popping!

-> Building a deck should be fun!
+Building a deck should be fun!
 The right choices in materials and tools will ensure you get a great result.